OpenLocalizationTest/hyperV/virtualization/hyperv_on_windows/about/hyperv_on_windows_new.md

 ![image](media/ProductionCheckpoints.png)

 ## Uses for virtualization
 Virtualization enables anyone to easily maintain multiple test environments consisting of many operating systems, software configurations, and hardware configurations.
-Hyper-V provides virtualization on Windows as well as a simple mechanism to quickly switch between these environments without incurring additional hardware cost.
+Hyper-V provides virtualization on Windows as well as a simple mechanism to quickly switch between these environments without incurring additional hardware costs.

-Hyper-V can be used in many ways, for example:
+Hyper-V can be used in a lot of ways, for example:
 - A test environment consisting of multiple virtual machines can be created on a single desktop or laptop computer.
 Once testing has completed, these virtual machines can be exported and then imported into any other Hyper-V system.

 - Developers can use Hyper-V on their computer to test software on multiple operating systems.
 For example, if you have an application that must be tested on Windows 8, Windows 7 and a Linux operating system, multiple virtual machines can be created on your development system, one containing each of these operating systems.